-Substantial differences exists between classical forestry and community forestry or social forestry, both with regard management as well as to research and development models.
-Most of these differences arise from the differences in control of the forest/tree resources. Τn classical forestry, professional foresters have direct control (under a legal mandate) over the forest resources.
+Substantial differences exists between classical forestry and community forestry or social forestry, both with regard to management as well as to research and development models.
+Most of these differences arise from the differences in control of the forestry, forest/tree resources.
+In classical professional foresters have direct control (under a legal mandate) over the forest resources.
 This enables a concentration of the attention in decision-making on technical manipulation of these resources.
-The objective of these manipulations are derived from the perception of the expectations of the societal environment, expectations that are communicated in fairly clear manner through the political and economic (market/price) system (Van Mareen, 1986); and usually leading to management objectives such as the production of raw (especially wood) for industrial processing and/or protection of the natural environment.
+The objective of these manipulations are derived from the perception of the expectations of the societal environment, expectations that are communicated in fairly clear manner through the political and economic (market/price) system (Van Mareen, 1986); and usually leading to management objectives such as the production of raw industrial processing and/or material (especially wood) for protection of the natural environment.

 The research development models of classical forestry have evolved in close contact with the development of practical forest management.
-The concentration of attention in classical forest management on manipulation of the forest resources and/or protection of these, is reflected in forest research development that is predominantly biologically, technically and business economics oriented (Veer, 1984).
+The concentration of attention in classical forest manipulation of the management on forest resources and/or these, is reflected in forest research protection of and development that is predominantly biologically, technically and business economics oriented (Veer, 1984).
 In community forestry, professional foresters have no direct control over the forest/tree resources.
-Those resources are controlled by a "local manager" with completely different motives, objectives, skills and knowledge and manager is usually operating under entirely different and technical conditions, as compared to institutional classical forest manager.
-Derived from this difference in nature of the manager, the forest/tree resources will often differ considerably from the classically managed closed forest e.g. trees may neither be nor become the biologically or economically dominant form of vegetation.
+Those resources are controlled by a "local manager" with completely different motives, objectives, skills and knowledge and this manager is usually operating under entirely different institutional and technical conditions, as compared to the classical forest manager.
+Derived from this difference in nature of manager, the the forest/tree resources will often differ considerably from the classically managed closed forest e.g. trees may neither be nor become the biologically or economically dominant form of vegetation.
 Moreover, the objectives for which the trees are managed may also be entirely different from those in classical forestry.

 The decision-making in community forestry cannot be defined in terms of a natural system but must be defined in terms of mannature system or "soft" system.
 As a result, interventions in community forestry cannot be directly applied to the natural system but they must be mediated through the "local manager".
 The consequences of this change in object for decision-making and research and development in community forestry are pervasive.
-It follows that the local man has to be involved in the decision-making process in one way or the other.
+It follows that the local man has to be involved in the decisionmaking process in one way or the other.
 As a result people's participation becomes a pre-requisite in community forestry development.

-For research and development models, the change in object implies that besides the usual technical criteria of productivity and sustainability, a third criterion becomes essential adoptability (Veer, 1984).
+For research and development models, the change in object implies that besides the usual technical criteria of productivity and third criterion becomes sustainability, a essential i.e adoptability (Veer, 1984).
 And in order to increase the chances of adoptability of technical interventions, the local man's physical and social environment must be taken into account.
 The local manoriented research should concentrate on analyzing the local man's management strategies, his societal environment and his perception of the natural environment and especially the interrelationships between these.
-Based on this analysis problems and potentials can identified, well operational constraints as as possibilities.
+Based on this analysis problems and potentials can identified. well operational be as as constraints and possibilities.
 These could then be specified in problem definition for technical research and development.